williamm0/Extension/README.md

 A panel I built for my own workflow that ended up saving enough time I figured I'd share it.
 It automates repetitive tasks, cutting 10 clicks to one.
 The panel is open source, so you can inspect how I built it.

 ---
-## NONE KNOWN BUGS & ERRORS
+## KNOWN BUGS & ERRORS

-- No known bugs in the current stable build.
+- Update system not working, fixed in pre-release with a new system.

 If you experience any bugs, reach out to me by email: [jx@jxffx.com](mailto:jx@jxffx.com)